Kariong: Gosford glyphs

-The Gosford Glyphs, which are a group of approximately 300 carvings which appear similar to Egyptian hieroglyphs carved into two parallel sandstone, are located in the area.
+The Gosford Glyphs, a group of around 300 carvings which appear similar to Egyptian hieroglyphs carved into two parallel sandstone walls, are located in the area.
 They were first reported in 1975 by Alan Dash, a local surveyor who had been visiting the area for seven years.
 These are now generally dismissed as a hoax.

+Transport

+There are regular buses from Gosford to Kariong.
+The main bus routes that connect Gosford and Kariong are routes 33 and 34, operated by Busways.